Keyboard shortcuts

 Press Esc to hide this help

-Spade projects and swim
+Spade Projects and Swim

 For software developers, think of swim as the cargo, npm, pip etc. of the Spade world.

-Creating a project
+Creating a Project

-Project structure
+Project Structure

-Building your project
+Building your Project

 Swim has a few sub-commands for building your code.
 First, swim build simply compiles the Spade code into Verilog.

-Uploading to real hardware
+Uploading to Real Hardware

-For now, in this tutorial you can continue running simulation and skip this section, but if you want to try your code on real hardware, this is how to do it:
+For now, in this tutorial you can continue running simulation and skip this section, but if you want to try your code on real hardware, this is how to do it.

-Project templates
+Project Templates

-You can also create a project from a template which will pre-populate the configuration file for synthesis for a particular FPGA.
-If you have an FPGA board already, run swim init --list-boards.
 If your board is supported, you can then run swim init --board <your_board> to quickly get started.